rbsantos-code/ecommerce-backend/README.md

 # ecommerce-backend

 ## Purpose
-* For this assignment, I am a manager for an internet company and I want to have a back-end to my e-commerce website just like any other e-commerce comapny
+* For this assignment, I am a manager for an internet company and I want to have a back-end to my e-commerce website just like any other e-commerce company

 ## Table of Contents
 * [Goals](#Goals)